 The Company has a credit facility with a Canadian bank and has available a demand revolving loan (credit facility) and a guarantee facility.
 The credit facility is in the amount of \$3,000 and is payable on demand.
-As at December 31, 2020, \$992 was outstanding (2019 - \$720).
-Under the credit facility, the Company may, upon delivery of a required notice, opt to pay interest at the bank's prime rate plus 0.25%, the bank's US base rate plus 0.25% or LIBOR plus 1.75% per annum.
+As at December 31, 2021, \$253 was outstanding (2020 - \$992).
+Under the credit facility, the Company may, upon delivery of a required notice, opt to pay interest at the bank's prime rate plus 0.25%, the bank's US base rate plus 0.25%.
 All of the credit facility available is also available by way of banker's acceptances plus a stamping fee of 1.75% per annum, or by US dollar advances.